AdobeDocs/experience-manager-screens.en/help/user-guide/monitoring-screens.md

    ![screen_shot_2019-09-05at13341pm](assets/screen_shot_2019-09-05at13341pm.png)

-1. The page shows the device information, activity, and the device details that allows you to monitor the device activities and functions.
+1. The page shows the device information, activity, and the device details that lets you monitor the device activities and functions.

    ![screen_shot_2019-09-05at13700pm](assets/screen_shot_2019-09-05at13700pm.png)